MissBlue00/mini-starknet-indexer-rs/README.md

 }
 ```

 **Note**: This subscription polls the RPC every 3 seconds for new events in the latest block.
-It's not a true real-time WebSocket subscription.
+It's not a true real-time WebSocket subscription (Real websocket subscriptions are under development!).

 ## Technical Details